gurnoor6/csec/wireshark.md

 </figure>

 <br>

+**P.S.-** If you have not seen the video above, watch it else you won't be able to understand anything further.

 ## Monitor Mode
 So for the interesting part, that is capturing network traffic of the devices connected to your network, we need to switch on the monitor mode.
 So what this mode actually does is use the network card in your laptop/PC to capture all the signals being transmitted, and you can see them in wireshark.
 But all the data is encrypted and to decrypt the data, we need a couple of things- **the WiFi passphrase** and **the EAPOL Handshake**(I'll be talking about it in a minute).
 So that's where the problem with **Open WiFi** comes in.
 The data is **NOT** encrypted!!
 Unless the site you are visiting uses `HTTPS` for transmission, all the data is visible to the intercepter.
 Also, the intercepter can view what domains you visit, what apps you open, who is the manufacturer of the device, and  what is your mobile operating system.